Efficient Agent Training for Computer Use: Introduction

-Experimental results demonstrate that a small set of high-quality trajectory data can indeed elicit complex agent capabilities for computer use.
-Trained with only 312 trajectories augmented by Claude 3.7 Sonnet (without extended thinking), our PC Agent-E model achieves an impressive \textbf{141\%} relative improvement over the base model Qwen2.5-VL-72B and even outperforms Claude 3.7 Sonnet with extended thinking~\cite{2025claudethinking} on \textbf{WindowsAgentArena-V2}, a benchmark we improved from WindowsAgentArena~\cite{bonatti2024windowsagentarenaevaluating}.
-Furthermore, PC Agent-E demonstrates strong generalizability to different operating systems on OSWorld~\cite{xie2024osworldbenchmarkingmultimodalagents}, another popular computer use benchmark focused on Linux tasks.
-This extreme data efficiency directly stems from our focus on high-quality trajectories, ensuring both \textbf{real-world task completion} and fostering \textbf{diverse action decisions} through our human trajectory collection and Trajectory Boost method.
+Experimental results demonstrate that with only a small set of human-annotated trajectories, our method can boost the performance of an open-source model to that of frontier models.
+Trained with only 312 trajectories augmented by Claude 3.7 Sonnet, our PC Agent-E model achieves an impressive \textbf{141\%} relative improvement over the base model Qwen2.5-VL-72B and even outperforms the teacher model Claude 3.7 Sonnet by 10\% in relative terms on \textbf{WindowsAgentArena-V2}, a benchmark we improved from WindowsAgentArena~\cite{bonatti2024windowsagentarenaevaluating}.
+Furthermore, PC Agent-E generalizes well to different operating systems on OSWorld~\cite{xie2024osworldbenchmarkingmultimodalagents}.
+Our ablation study further demonstrates that our method for utilizing human demonstrations is not only superior to relying solely on the human trajectories but is also significantly more effective and efficient than directly distilling from the teacher model.

 In summary, our key contributions are threefold: